zimfw/zsh-framework-benchmark/README.md

 Benchmarks
 ----------

-See the [Zim wiki 'Speed' page](https://github.com/zimfw/zimfw/wiki/Speed) for the latest benchmarks.
+See the [Zim Framework wiki 'Speed' page](https://github.com/zimfw/zimfw/wiki/Speed) for the latest benchmarks.